KetanMann/Class_Conditioned_Diffusion_Training_Script-MULTI-GPU-/README.md

-# DDPM with SNR weights for ultrasound images.
+# DDPM with SNR weights for Class conditioned Image gneration .
 Diffusion Model are inspired by Non-equillibrium Thermodynamics.
 The diffusion model defines a Markov chain of slowing adding Gaussian noise/noise corruption to get an isotropic noise and then learning how to reverse this process to generate new samples.
 DDPM trains a sequence of  models to reverse each step of the noise corruption, using knowledge of the function form of the reverse distributions to make training tractable.
 There are 3 major components of diffusion models- Corruption Process, UNet to learn reverse process and a Sampler for generating new images.